microcks/microcks-cli/README.md

 ## Tekton tasks

-This repository also contains different [Tekton](https://tekton.dev/) tasks definition and sample pipelines.
+This repository also contains different [Tekton](https://tekton.dev/) tasks definitions and sample pipelines.
 You'll find under the `/tekton` folder the resource for current `v1beta1` Tekton API version and the older `v1alpha1` under `tekton/v1alpha1`.